 Rangel lives in Kansas City, Missouri, with his son.
 He earned bachelor’s degrees in international business, marketing, and Spanish from Northwest Missouri State in 1991 and earned a master’s degree in urban education from Kansas State University in 2004.

-In addition to his service on the Port Authority Board, Rangel currently serves on the boards of the Kansas City Area Transportation Authority, UMKC Women’s Center, Truman Medical Center, Guadalupe Center Inc., Heartland Men’s Chorus, and Research Development Institute.
+In addition to his service on the Port KC Board, Rangel currently serves on the boards of the Kansas City Area Transportation Authority, UMKC Women’s Center, Truman Medical Center, Guadalupe Center Inc., Heartland Men’s Chorus, and Research Development Institute.
 He has also served on the boards of Northwest Missouri State University, the Midwest Center for Holocaust Education, the Kauffman Fund, Synergy, and Children’s Mercy Hospital.

 CiCi Rojas was named President and CEO of the Central Exchange in February 2013.
 In her role she provides vision, voice, and operational oversight for the 900 plus members representing a cross-section of women and men from throughout the Kansas City area.
 Members include managers and executives, business owners, non-profit and civic leaders, and community volunteers.
 With more than 400 programs annually, the CX offers a wide variety of personal, professional, business development and networking opportunities at both the Downtown Kansas City, and Overland Park, Kansas locations.

 CiCi most recently, served as Vice President of Community Engagement for Truman Medical Centers (TMC) in Kansas City, Missouri.
 Prior to joining TMC, Rojas served various communities in the business, political advocacy arenas.continue reading